shchodro/serverless-workshop/README.md

 11\.
 Review the settings for your User Pool and click **Create pool**.
 If your pool created successfully you should be returned to the Pool Details page and it will display a green box that says "Your user pool was created successfully".

 12\.
 Open a text editor on your computer and copy into it the "Pool Id" displayed on the Pool details page.
-Then click into the **Apps** tab found on the left side navigation pane.
+Then click into the **App Client Settings** tab found on the left side navigation pane.
 You should see an **App client id** displayed.
 Copy that **App client id** into your text editor as well.

 You are done configuring the User Pool.
 You will now setup federation into the Cognito Identity Pool that has already been created for you.